-This is the first of a series of articles describing and updating the college’s sociotechnical research impact areas for 2021.
+This is the first of three articles describing and updating the college’s sociotechnical research impact areas for 2021-2022.

 Collaborating with stakeholders in both public and private sectors, researchers in the Purdue Polytechnic’s Holistic Safety and Security (HSS) research impact team have been working to solve challenges in cybersecurity and critical infrastructure that affect global economics, security and health.

 Since 2018, faculty with expertise in autonomous systems, cybersecurity, human factors, physical safety, sustainability, systems and networks, and transportation have collaborated to provide law enforcement agencies with tools for faster, more efficient incident response.
 They also aimed to lower the number of cyberattacks, lessening their impact to victims, and to enact evidence-based policies that contribute to safety and security.

 For the 2021-2022 academic year and beyond, faculty on the research team plan to continue on the same path.

 “Safety and security are important concerns in nearly every endeavor,” said Chad Laux, associate professor of computer and information technology and co-leader of the Polytechnic’s HSS research impact area.
 “While our focus largely remains the same, HSS has expanded to cover a broader area and to work on projects with greater impact.”

 Population growth and innovation are driving increasingly complex socio-technical infrastructures.
 System sustainability and resiliency are needed, and there continues to be inquiry into the safety, potential threats, and security of people and systems.
 The research team works to bridge the gaps between theory and application.

 “Many researchers in the Polytechnic have strong practical experiences from working in industry,” said Yingjie “Victor” Chen, associate professor of computer graphics technology and co-leader of the HSS research impact area.
 “We care not only about the science behind the technology but also about how people use the technology.
 That’s why safety and security are major concerns.”